Educational Area Grant Program Agreement

 An EAGP agreement must be established to outline the partnership between Pi Beta Phi Foundation and the CHC or FHC undertaking the significant renovation or building project.
 An EAGP can be an effective and useful tool to raise charitable gifts to support the housing campaign or project.

 Why would we want to do an EAGP?

-Before the EAGP concept was developed, the only means of soliciting charitable dollars for a chapter house’s capital project was to partner with and channel charitable gifts through the university.
+Before the Educational Area Grant Program was developed, the only means of soliciting charitable dollars for a chapter house’s capital project was through partnership with the university in limited circumstances.
 EAGP provides an alternative for chapters where university partnership is not an option or where the chapter desires to retain complete control over all aspects of their capital campaign project.

 Will we still need fundraising counsel?

 Members of the Foundation staff would be happy to talk with you about your specific project and needs and make recommendations about best practices for fundraising.
 If your plan included fundraising counsel before an EAGP agreement, you will still need fundraising counsel with an EAGP agreement.

 There are several steps to both establishing an EAGP and use of the fund.
 There are the overall steps:

 - Complete Fraternity House Corporation fundraising approval process.